Bichon Frise Breed Information

 - A member of the Non-Sporting Group, the Bichon Frise breed is recognized by the American Kennel Club

 Although they resemble puffy white clouds, Bichon Frise dogs are in fact little rays of sunshine.
 They are small, fluffy, happy-go-lucky dogs.
 Their disposition is sunny, their personality cheerful, and their demeanor elegant and graceful.
 Bichon Frises are small, sturdy-built, hardy dogs.
 They weigh between 10 to 16 pounds and stand at 10 to 12 inches tall.
 They have dark round eyes with an expressive and inquisitive gaze, black button noses, floppy ears, and fluffy tails worn curled over their backs.
-Their coats are medium-length, soft, and silky, and can come in white with various combinations of apricot, cream, gray, and buff.
+Their coats are medium-length, soft, and silky, and can come in white coat shade with various combinations of apricot, cream, gray, and buff.

 The Bichon Frise sheds very little if at all and can be considered a semi-hypoallergenic dog, a great choice for those suffering from mild pet-related allergies.
 He is also a forever-young Bichon who doesn’t appear to age and retains his puppy joy and playfulness well into his teen years.